 The first strain figure corresponds to 63% of the peak load, and no strain concentration was recorded, which indicates the specimen was mainly elastic.
 The second and third strain field are for the stages just before (97%) and after (89%) the peak load.
-The strain grows rapidly from around $0.004 - 0.0074 - 7 \times 10^3$ -to over 0.01, and mainly in the cross-crack region, which indicates that a region with strain up to $0.007664 - 7 \times 10^3$ can still take some load, while but a region with strain over 0.01 is likely to be traction-free.
-The region on the left, just ahead of the pre-notch, is damaged (with a strain around $0.0032 - 3 \times 10^{-3}$) in the formation of the cross-crack, but does not open further in the later stages.
+The strain grows rapidly from around $4 - 7 \times 10^{-3}$ to over 0.01, and mainly in the cross-crack region, which indicates that a region with strain of $4 - 7 \times 10^{-3}$ can still take some load but a region with strain over 0.01 is likely to be traction-free.
+The region on the left, just ahead of the pre-notch, is damaged (with a strain around $2 - 3 \times 10^{-3}$) in the formation of the cross-crack, but does not open further in the later stages.

-The debonding crack propagateds from the fourth strain field on, and the corresponding wedge split load (P{split}) remained virtually the same during debonding.
-The debonding crack propagated slowly ion was statically but upwards and downwards.
-Most of the region in the debonding cracking region has is with a strain over 0.01, and the strain at the crack-tip falls rapidly from a high value to virtually zero in a small transition region.
+The debonding crack propagates from the fourth strain field on, and the corresponding wedge split load (P{split}) remained virtually the same during debonding.
+The debonding crack propagation was statically both upwards and downwards.
+Most of the region in the debonding cracking region is with a strain over 0.01, and the strain at the crack-tip falls rapidly from a high value to virtually zero in a small transition region.
 Here the interface region with strain higher than 0.01 (the red and blank region) is taken as the debonding cracking region, with its length noted as L_d .
 Since a gauge length of 1 mm is used, this strain indicates an opening displacement over 10 μ m.
-Note here that it is impossible to measure the exact traction-free debonding crack, but the traction-free crack must be lie within this region.
+Note here that it is impossible to measure the exact traction-free debonding crack, but the traction-free crack must be within this region.